lvgl/lvgl/docs/others/msg.rst

 payload containing the user name, and :c:enumerator:`MSG_USER_AVATAR_CHANGED` a :c:expr:`const void *` image source with the new avatar image.

-To be more precise the message ID’s type is declared like this:
+To be more precise the message ID's type is declared like this:

 .. code:: c